project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

     :language: python
     :lines: 213,237-239

-Next we enumerate the nets representing the streams of multicast packets flowing between vertices as well as the routing keys and masks used for each net.
+Next, we enumerate the nets representing the streams of multicast packets flowing between vertices, as well as the routing keys and masks used for each net.
 Rig expects nets to be defined by :py:class:`~rig.netlist.Net` objects.
 Like the ``_Wire`` objects in our simulator, :py:class:`~rig.netlist.Net`\ s simply contain a source vertex and a list of sink vertices.
 In the code below